 Mickey Mantle‘s three-run homer carried the Yankees to a second-game 6-2 victory over Detroit and a doubleheader sweep on July 3, 1960.
 Ryne Duren preserved the first-game, 7-6 win in front of 50,000-plus in Yankee Stadium by striking Charlie Maxwell out with the bases loaded and two out in the ninth.

-It was an oft-repeated stat when Tony Cloninger, currently with the Red Sox, served as the Yankee bullpen coach.
+It was an oft-repeated stat when Tony Cloninger, who later served in the same capacity with the Red Sox, served as the Yankee bullpen coach.
 He was the first NL player, and first pitcher ever, to hit two grand slams in the same game, when he performed the feat (with nine rbi’s) in the Braves’ 17-3 drubbing of the Giants on July 3, 1966, in Candlestick Park.

 On that same 1966 day, tacking onto a streak he began the day before, Mickey Mantle hit three home runs in consecutive times at bat for the second time in the same week when he went yard in the first and the Yanks went up, 5-0, over the Senators.
 But it took Bobby Richardson‘s 11th-inning home run to close out the Yankee 6-5 victory.